chasegn/advent-of-code-2022/README.md

 - [Kotlin Slack][slack]
 - Template [issue tracker][issues]

+Galen has finished implementing some nice enterprise-y quality-of-life structures to make Day-solving less boilerplate-y with the additional bonus of timing each step!
+Per day: copy "DayXX.kt" and replace "XX" with the digit of the day.
+As data is saved and made available, and each part is implemented, just invoke the entry point in "Harness.kt" for nicely-formatted output.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.